center-for-humans-and-machines/algorithmic-institutions/reports/artificial_humans.md

 | -- |
 | *Shuffled featured importance over a training period of 2000 episodes, i.e. reduction of cross entropy due to shuffleing of individual features.
 In independent runs we utilize only a fraction of the training data while keeping the test set fix.* |

 Shuffle features importance suggests, that while the performance of the model as a whole is increasing with additional training data, the importance of individual features is changing to a much lesser degree.
-This could suggest, that collecting additional training data might not drastically change the sensitivity of the artificial humans in regard to, for instance, punishments.
+This could suggest, that collecting additional training data might not drastically change the sensitivity of the artificial humans regarding, for instance, punishments.